-Because the laws of different jurisdictions differ in their tolerance of particular creditor-thwarting devices, choice of law considerations may be important in interpreting § 4(a)(1) as in force in a given jurisdiction.
-For example, as noted in Comment 2, the language of § 4(a)(1) historically has been interpreted to render voidable a transfer to a self-settled spendthrift trust.
+Because the laws of different jurisdictions differ in their tolerance of particular creditor-thwarting devices, choice of law considerations may be important in interpreting \S 4(a)(1) as in force in a given jurisdiction.
+For example, as noted in Comment-(2) supra, the language of \S 4(a)(1) historically has been interpreted to render voidable per se a transfer to a self-settled spendthrift trust.
 Suppose that jurisdiction X, in which this Act is in force, also has in force a statute permitting an individual to establish a self-settled spendthrift trust and transfer assets thereto, subject to stated conditions.
 If an individual Debtor whose principal residence is in X establishes such a trust and transfers assets thereto, then under § 10 of this Act the voidable transfer law of X applies to that transfer.
-That transfer cannot be considered voidable in itself under \S 4(a)(1) as in force in X, for the legislature of X, having authorized the establishment of such trusts, must have expected them to be used.
-(Other facts might still render the transfer voidable under X's enactment of \S 4(a)(1).)
+That transfer cannot be considered voidable per se under § 4(a)(1) as in force in X, for the legislature of X, having authorized the establishment of such trusts, must have expected them to be used.
+(Other facts might still render the transfer voidable under X's enactment of § 4(a)(1), even though it is not voidable per se.)
 By contrast, if Debtor's principal residence is in jurisdiction Y, which also has enacted this Act but has no legislation validating such trusts, and if Debtor establishes such a trust under the law of X and transfers assets to it, then the result would be different.
-Under \S 10 of this Act, the voidable transfer law of Y would apply to the transfer.
-If Y follows the historical interpretation referred to in Comment 2, the transfer would be voidable under \S 4(a)(1) as in force in Y.
+Under § 10 of this Act, the voidable transfer law of Y would apply to the transfer.
+The transfer would be voidable per se under § 4(a)(1) as in force in Y, as there is no reason to deviate from the established interpretation of that provision in Y.